Universal separability criterion for arbitrary density matrices from causal properties of separable and entangled quantum states: Introduction

-Most of the existing separability criteria for arbitrary density matrices are based on the positivity of different sorts of "entanglement whitnesses" (for review see e.g. Ref.[3]) - certain functionals combined from the density matrix elements, which one may think of as the eigenvalues of certain new matrices obtained from a density matrix given after definite discrete transformations performed on the latter \cite{3,5,6,9,10}.
-This includes also probably the most famous one: Peres-Horodecki ppt (positive partial transpose-) separability criterion for density matrices acting in $ 2 \otimes 2 $ and $ 2 \otimes 3 $ Hilbert spaces.
-Here one can consider the eigenvalues of partially transposed density matrix as such the "entanglement whitnesses" \cite{3,5,6}.
-Remarkably, except very special approach to gaussian continuous variables in the role of observables in bi-partite quantum system \cite{7}, where one analyzes correlations in the Heisenberg uncertainties in the measurement outcomes and the approach to separability in bi-partite systems \cite{8} based on the idea of EPR correlations and Bell inequalities violation, there has been no any general physical idea behind such the entanglement whitnesses construction yet.
-Exactly because of this a lack of understanding of a physical meaning for underlying discrete transformations of density matrices behind the separability criteria prevents any sufficient further development in this important direction of quantum physics \cite{3}.
-Namely, no one separability criteria is yet known for a widest possible class of density matrices describing either separable or entangled arbitrary $ N $-partite quantum systems of $ D $ dimensionality each, where arbitrary $ N $ is a number of identical subsystems in the given quantum system (ensemble) and arbitrary $ D $ is the dimensionality of the Hilbert space for each quantum subsystem of the ensemble.
-Hence, below I propose the original way to determine a new universal separability criteria for such a wide class of density matrices based on the analysis of underlying causal physical nature of a well-known Peres-Horodecki's (PH-) ppt-separability criterion \cite{5,6} which is also analyzed in below.
-As the result, a physical background of PH-criterion is revealed and the entirely new type of quite general \textit{causal} separability criteria will be proposed on this basis.
-The latter is shown to be valid for arbitrary density matrices acting in $ \mathcal{H}_{D}^{\otimes N} $ Hilbert spaces with arbitrary (either finite or even infinite) integer numbers $ D $ and $ N $.
-In order to shortcut notations in below I will use notation $ D^{\otimes N} $ instead of $ \mathcal{H}_{D}^{\otimes N} $ for the entire Hilbert space in which density matrices of interest are defined.
-Then the common consequences and applications of general formulas for new causal separability criteria obtained will be discussed including the prominent correspondence with a number of facts about the entanglement in complex quantum systems of different nature which have been already known \cite{5,6,12,14,16,17,19,21}.
-Possible applications of general results obtained are seemed to be very broad: almost every experimentally accessible composite quantum system which can be prepared, manipulated and measured (either strongly or weakly) \cite{2,4,11,12,13,14,15,20,21,22,23} as well as any strongy correlated quantum system of many interacting identical particles e.g. \cite{16,17,19,20,21} provides us with its time-dependent density matrix elements which encode either separable or entangled quantum states of its constituent quantum subsystems.
+The novel universal causal approach developed is shown to have common consequences and applications of general formulas for new causal separability criteria obtained are discussed including the prominent correspondence with a number of facts about the entanglement in complex quantum systems of different nature which have been already known \cite{5,6,12,14,16,17,19,21}.
+Possible applications of general results obtained are seemed to be very broad: almost every experimentally accessible composite quantum system which can be prepared, manipulated and measured (either strongly or weakly) \cite{2,4,11,12,13,14,15,20,21,22,23} as well as any strongly correlated quantum system of many interacting identical particles e.g. \cite{16,17,19,20,21,27} provides us with its time-dependent density matrix elements which encode either separable or entangled quantum states of its constituent quantum subsystems.
 Therefore, the theory developed in below is able to provide proper signal processing in many schemes of quantum detection (see e.g.\cite{24,25}) including e.g. non-invasive quantum detection of quantum vibrations in photonic and optomechanical devices \cite{4,13} and the networks of the solid state- and superconducting qubits \cite{20,23}.
-This way new universal causal separability criterion is able to determine whether the signal output from any complicated quantum hardware encodes separable or entangled quantum state of underlying quantum computations network \cite{22}.
+This way new universal causal separability criterion is able to determine whether the signal output from any complicated quantum hardware encodes separable or entangled quantum state of underlying quantum computations network \cite{22,30,34,35}.